akashdevbuilds/lumina-ai-debugger/README.md

 ### Available Commands

-Run commands from the project root, using the CLI interface in `src/main.py` as a module:
+Run from the project root using the CLI module:

 ```
 python -m src.main --help